piensaenpixel/dynyf/README.md

 Dow you know your friends in fb

-The only personal information we collect on this site is you and your friends' name, location and email address.
-All information you provide is kept in strict confidence and will never be sold or given to a third party for any reason.
+DYNYF doesn't collect any personal information from our users.
+All of the data is only used for visualization purposes and none of it will be saved or sent to any third party for any reason.

 Friend's key data:
 - Full name